Creative Web Designing

 – Paul Cookson

 Website design is not just about the WOW factor.
 Sure, a visitor’s first five seconds on your site will be strongly influenced by powerful visuals.
 But then what?
-What does your design need to do to keep visitors interested enough to explore the whole site?
-Sandra Network’s team of web design professionals knows the answer.
+What does your web design need to do to keep visitors interested enough to explore the whole site?
+Sandra Network’s team of web designing professionals knows the answer.
 We’ve been at this for a long time.

 Keep it Simple and Intuitive

 Think about your favorite store.
 Why do you shop there?
 Because you’re comfortable.
 It’s easy to find what you’re looking for.
 The aisles are clearly labeled.
 Products are logically organized.
 You’re confident that no matter where you go you’ll be able to get back to where you started.
 There are no dead ends.
 That’s why you keep coming back.
 Your visit to the store doesn’t require you to think.
-Website visitors are looking for the same experience; a successful design will give them that.
+Website visitors are looking for the same experience; a successful web design will give them that.

 Purpose Drives Good Web Designing

 As Jeffrey Zeldman, acclaimed web usability guru said, “Content precedes design.
 Design in the absence of content is not design, it’s decoration.”
 Every page on a website has or should have a purpose.
-Only after that purpose is identified can an effective design be created.
+Only after that purpose is identified can an effective web design be created.
 What are your users looking for?
 Is it information?
 Do they expect to be entertained?
 Or, are they ready to buy?
-The answers to these questions will inform the design.
+The answers to these questions will inform the web design.

 Using Traditional Web Designing Elements

 - Color – there have been countless studies linking colors to emotions – red is passion, green is serenity (and the color of money), and so on.
 The color palette for your website needs to be consistent throughout and it should align with your core business.
 A financial services website, for example, may not want to lean too heavily on red; a landscaping/gardening website on the other hand would certainly want to use green.
 The wrong choice could have your visitors running for the hills.